-The section focused on the computational methods and algorithms in diagnostics includes two papers.
-The first one, “The improved automatic control points computation for the acoustic noise level audits,” by Tomáš Drábek and Jan Holub, presents the post-processing method for the acoustic noise evaluation to estimate comfort of human living conditions.
-The control points localization method is used to optimize the indoor noise measurement.
-The algorithm is used to identify both long-term stationary and short-term recurring noise.
-The authors show how to select control points various spatial conditions and compared different layouts, regarding level evaluation accuracy and computation time.
+Meanwhile, the section that is focused on the computational methods and algorithms in the field of diagnostics includes two papers.
+The first, ‘The improved automatic control points computation for the acoustic noise level audits’, by Tomáš Drábek and Jan Holub, presents the post-processing method for the acoustic noise evaluation to estimate the comfort level of specific human living conditions.
+Here, the control points localisation method is used to optimise the indoor noise measurement, with the attendant algorithm used to identify both long-term stationary and short-term recurring noise.
+Overall, the authors demonstrate how to select the control points, outline various spatial conditions and compare different layouts in terms of level evaluation accuracy and computation time.

-The second paper, “ANN-based detection of gas hydrate formation” by Ildikó Bölkény, discusses the application of the artificial neural network to detect and prevent the gas hydrate formations in the industrial process diagnostics.
-Two network architectures, i.e. NNARX and NNOE are used as the regression machines.
-The approach was tested on the actual test equipment for hydrate forming process.
-Presented results allow for comparing the implemented networks’ architectures regarding the prediction accuracy.
+The second paper, ‘ANN-based detection of gas hydrate formation’, which was written by Ildikó Bölkény, discusses the application of an artificial neural network to detect and prevent the gas hydrate formations in the area of industrial-process diagnostics.
+Here, two network architectures (NNARX and NNOE) are used as the regression machines, with the approach tested on the actual test equipment for the hydrate forming process.
+The results allowed for comparing the implemented network architectures in terms of prediction accuracy.

-To sum up, we would hereby thank the esteemed authors for delivering interesting papers of the top quality, and the reviewers for their time and effort devoted to reading and evaluating manuscripts.
-This undoubtedly allowed for preparing the high quality content of the following ACTA IMEKO issue.
-Secondly, our gratitude goes to prof. Francesco Lamonaca, current editor-in-chief for his devotion and support during handling the papers.
-We are extremely grateful for allowing us to play the role of guest editors and hope the following papers interesting and useful will be interesting both in research activities as well as practical applications.
+Suffice it to say, we wish to thank all the esteemed authors for delivering interesting, top-quality papers and all the reviewers who devoted a great deal of time and effort to reading and evaluating the manuscripts.
+This undoubtedly allowed for preparing the high-quality content of the subsequent ACTA IMEKO issue.
+Secondly, our gratitude goes to Prof. Francesco Lamonaca, the current editor-in-chief, for his devotion and support during the handling of the papers.
+We are extremely grateful for the chance to play the role of guest editors and hope that the papers will prove to be both interesting and useful for both research activities and practical applications alike.

 Piotr Bilski and Lorenzo Ciani, Guest Editors